Approved mental health professionals - Health and Adult Services opportunities

 Duties and responsibilities

-The principle responsibility of emergency duty team is to respond to out of hours requests where professional intervention from the Local Authority is required to make safe until the next working day.
-This can include safeguarding a vulnerable child or adult completing, Mental Health Act assessments and Care Act assessments.
-As a qualified social worker, you will have a broad and detailed knowledge of all statutory functions of Social Care and Health Services (including legislation, policy, and procedures).
-Whilst on duty you will triage and prioritise incoming work ensuring that the appropriate response is made in line with policy and procedure and using your professional judgement.
+As a hybrid approved mental health professional you will have an emergency duty team contact and the principle responsibility of the emergency duty team is to respond to out-of-hours requests where professional intervention from the Local Authority is required to make safe until the next working day.
+This can include safeguarding a vulnerable child or adult completing Mental Health Act assessments and Care Act Assessments.
+As a qualified Social Worker, you will have a broad and detailed knowledge of all statutory functions of Social Care and Health Services (including legislation, policy, and procedures).
+Whilst on duty you will triage and prioritise incoming work, ensuring that the appropriate response is made in line with policy and procedure and using your professional judgement.
 Working with complex situations that require thorough and robust risk assessments, crisis intervention and decision-making.
 The core focus of this role is to be the single point of contact for the social care service for children, adults, young people, and mental health.

 Apply online: Approved mental health professional - hybrid working